Sub-Kingdoms of the Koch Dynasty

 Key Features of the United Kingdom

-The united Koch kingdom can be compared to a strong central government where all regions follow one authority, leading to stability and growth.
+The united Koch kingdom can be compared to a strong central government, where all regions followed one authority.
+This unity led to political stability, economic growth, and overall development of the kingdom.

 Rulers of Koch Hajo

-After the division of the kingdom in 1581, Koch Hajo emerged as the eastern branch of the Koch dynasty.
+After the division of the Koch kingdom in 1581, Koch Hajo emerged as the eastern branch of the Koch dynasty.
+It became an important political center in Eastern Assam, especially because it stood between two powerful forces—the Ahom Kingdom and the Mughal Empire.

 Important Rulers